 The following is an example of contiguous acreage where the insured chose to combine all the acreage and assign it to grid ID 1.
-All the acreage has the same intended use.
+All the acreage has the same intended use and irrigation practice.
 The insured must establish one point of reference within the field boundaries within grid ID 1.
 The red "+" represents the point of reference.

 The following is an example of contiguous acreage where the insured chose to combine all the acreage and assign it to grid ID 2.
-All the acreage has the same intended use.
+All the acreage has the same intended use and irrigation practice.
 The insured must establish one point of reference within the field boundaries within grid ID 2.
 The red "+" represents the point of reference.

 The following is an example of contiguous acreage where the insured chose to separate the acreage and assign 10.0 acres to grid ID 1 and assign 40.0 acres to grid ID 2.
-All the acreage has the same intended use.
-The insured must establish two points of reference, one within the field boundaries within grid ID 1 and one within the field boundaries within grid ID 2.
+All the acreage has the same intended use and irrigation practice.
+The insured must establish two points of reference, one within the field boundaries within grid ID 1 and one within the field boundaries within grid ID 1 and one within the field boundaries within grid ID 1 and one within the field boundaries within grid ID 2.
 The insured could have assigned any number of the contiguous acres to either grid ID regardless of the number of acres physically located in each grid.
 However, the sum of the number of acres assigned to grid ID 1 and grid ID 2 cannot exceed 50.0 acres.
 The red "+" represents the point of reference.